 Fresh Maine Lobster at Your Doorstep

 Now that you know how to de-shell lobster, it’s time to test out your skills!
-Regardless of where you live, you can enjoy fresh Maine lobsters, delivered right to your door!
+For the freshest live lobster from Maine, look no futher than Klenda Seafood – we deliver directly to your door!
 Klenda Seafood ships live lobsters anywhere in the US, so you can indulge in succulent Maine seafood anywhere.
-Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or feel free to contact us— we would be happy to answer any of your questions.
+Order Maine lobster delivered to your door, or contact us— we would be happy to answer any of your questions.